digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/bond-extension.rst

 How to Use the Bond Extension Package
 #####################################

-To follow the script used in this tutorial you can `clone the Daml Finance repository <https://github.com/digital-asset/daml-finance>`_.
+To follow the script used in this tutorial, you can `clone the Daml Finance repository <https://github.com/digital-asset/daml-finance>`_.
 In particular, the Bond test folder ``src/test/daml/Daml/Finance/Instrument/Bond/Test/`` is the starting point of this tutorial.